 1. For purposes of this Project, the Hazardous Material Generator shall be listed as "SCDOT" of any and all Hazardous Materials and/or hazardous wastes associated with work on the Project, with the exception that CONTRACTOR shall be the generator for all Hazardous Materials it, its consultants, subconsultants, subcontractors or suppliers, brings on to the Project or that is brought to the Project by them and subsequently is caused to be released on the Project by the CONTRACTOR, CONTRACTOR's design consultants, subcontractors and suppliers.
-The foregoing shall not preclude or limit any rights or remedies that SCDOT may have against third parties and/or prior owners, lessees, licensees and occupants of the Project's right of way.
+The foregoing shall not preclude or limit any rights or remedies that

+SCDOT may have against third parties and/or prior owners, lessees, licensees and occupants of the Project's right of way.

-2. SCDOT is not responsible for Hazardous Materials actually brought to the Project by CONTRACTOR, CONTRACTOR's design consultants, subcontractors and suppliers or anyone for whose acts they may be or are liable.
+- 2. SCDOT is not responsible for Hazardous Materials actually brought to the Project by CONTRACTOR, CONTRACTOR's design consultants, subcontractors and suppliers or anyone for whose acts they may be or are liable.
 SCDOT is not responsible for negligent or willful acts by CONTRACTOR, CONTRACTOR's design consultants, subcontractors and suppliers or anyone for whose acts they may be or are liable relating to Hazardous Materials found at the site.
-CONTRACTOR shall indemnify, defend and hold harmless SCDOT and SCDOT's officers, directors, employees and agents from and against all claims, losses, damages, liabilities and expenses, including attorney's fees and expenses arising out of or resulting solely from those Hazardous Materials actually brought to the Project or negligent or willful acts relating to Hazardous Materials, subcontractors and suppliers or anyone for whose acts they may be or are liable from those to relating to Hazardous Materials, or both by CONTRACTOR, CONTRACTOR's design consultants, subcontractors and suppliers or anyone for whose acts they may be or are liable.
+CONTRACTOR shall indemnify, defend and hold harmless SCDOT and SCDOT's officers, directors, employees and agents from and against all claims, losses, damages, liabilities and expenses, including attorney's fees and expenses arising out of or resulting solely from those Hazardous Materials actually brought to the Project or negligent or willful acts relating to Hazardous Materials, or both by CONTRACTOR, CONTRACTOR's design consultants, subcontractors and suppliers or anyone for whose acts they may be or are liable. - 3.
+All soils excavated on CSX property shall be subject to material testing by CSX prior to determination of the disposition of the materials.
+The CONTRACTOR shall include in their "Total Cost to Complete" in its Cost Proposal Bid Form, their cost to dispose of 15,000 cubic yards of soil materials off of CSX right-of-way.
+The costs for soil material removal and disposal from CSX property shall be included in the Schedule of Values as a separate item and shall include all costs of excavating, loading, hauling, unloading and return trip for load of material.
+Round trip haul length shall be estimated at 60 miles.
+Truck loads will be verified in the field by SCDOT and documented on daily work reports.
+Actual documentation of these loads shall be provided by the CONTRACTOR at month's end electronically by PDF copy of each load ticket as retrieved from the landfill.